 |Website:||Professor Dean's website|

 David Dean specialises in public history and early modern British history.
-His most recent publications are Migration and Stereotypes in Performance and Culture (Palgrave, 2020) edited with Yana Meerzon and Daniel McNeil won the Canadian Association of Theatre Research’s 2022 Patrick O’Neil Honorable Mention Award.
+His most recent publications include Migration and Stereotypes in Performance and Culture (Palgrave, 2020) edited with Yana Meerzon and Daniel McNeil won the Canadian Association of Theatre Research’s 2022 Patrick O’Neil Honorable Mention Award.
 Recent book chapters are “Living History: Performing the Past” in Serge Noiret, Mark Tebeau, and Gerben Zaagsma (eds) Handbook of Digital Public History (De Gruyter, 2022),“Publics, Public Historians and Participatory Public History” in Joanna Woyden and Dorota Wiśniewska (eds) Public and Public History (Routledge, 2021) and “Living History” in Vanessa Agnew, Jonathan Lamb and Juliane Tomann (eds),The Routledge Handbook of Reenactment Studies (Routledge, 2020).
 He edited A Companion to Public History (Wiley-Blackwell, 2018) featuring 36 contributions from 18 different countries.
 David was guest editor for the journal Early Theatre (December 2018) editing an “issues in review” on Dekker, Rowley, and Ford’s intriguing 1624 play, The Witch of Edmonton.
 His current book projects are Monumental Memories: A Critical Reading of Memorials, Monuments and Statutes in Canada’s Capital Region with Dr. Tonya Davidson for McGill-Queen’s and Performing Public History with Routledge.